jokerpoe/JetsonNano_LIBInstaller/README.md

 NOTE:
 - To install some libraries and tool for jetson nano
-- ALL LIBRARY AND TOOL COLLECT FROM INTERNET
+- LIBRARY AND TOOL COLLECT FROM INTERNET
 - ONLY tested on jetson nano
 - ONLY tested on Jetpack 4.4/